 McKnight Fellow – Randal Halfmann, Ph.D.

-Randal Halfmann, Ph.D., is one of two current holders of the Sara and Frank McKnight Fellowship, which supports postdoctoral fellows who choose to conduct independent research within the Department of Biochemistry.
+Randal Halfmann, Ph.D., is one of three current holders of the Sara and Frank McKnight Fellowship, which supports postdoctoral fellows who choose to conduct independent research within the Department of Biochemistry.

 Dr. Halfmann, a native of Coleman, Texas, received his bachelor's degree in genetics from Texas A&M University and his doctorate degree in biology at the Massachusetts Institute of Technology, under the guidance of Susan Lindquist, Ph.D.